Our Goal

 Our belief in free online services does not mean we don't believe people should profit from the internet.
 Profit may, in some cases, be the only thing keeping free services available and updated.
 This may seem to contradict.
 We believe in creators making a profit, not users paying for services.
 This is where our problem with the current situation on the internet comes in and how we believe we can fix it.

 In the current way the internet functions, these paywalls fall on the user and are often the only option to proceed.
 We know that there are other ways to make this money without forced user payment.
-Despite these alternatives often being challenging in the short term to the software providers, they consistently prove more profitable in a program's future.
-Advertising and "Convenience" paywalls are the most common and generally most desirable methods of monetizing open software.
+Despite these alternatives often being challenging in the short term to the software providers, they may even prove more profitable in a program's future.
+Open-source software can still be monetized through enterprise support, payment for using an official instance of a self-hostable service, merchandise, paid "tiers" on forums related to the project, and many others.

 This may sound good, but it is reasonable to wonder what we are doing to accomplish this view and what the incentive is to follow along.
 The most obvious of our work is informing, as can be observed in articles such as this one.
 However, we are also working to create programs that follow these ideas.
 We hope to continue designing such programs and supporting others in the future.
 For those who create open software, it is possible to see a loss at the start, as money from profit sources is insufficient to cover backend costs (see Issues With Paid Services).
 However, the future investment in this path is much more significant.
 User bases will grow much faster, so even a small profit margin per user could mean massive results from such a service, and this strategy has proven successful for many major tech companies.